 and in chronic pain both need evaluation

-Dorien is a physiotherapist, a Cesar exercise therapist and has a masters degree in pelvic physiotherapy.
+Our guest today is Dorien.
+She is a physiotherapist, a Cesar exercise therapist and has a masters degree in pelvic physiotherapy.
 Her working days are fully focused on patients with pelvic girdle pain and pelvic floor muscle complaints such as urination, defecation, sexual problems.
 More than half these have tailbone pain.

 Next to her work in the clinic, she also is a teacher at the course where physiotherapists learn how to treat tailbone problems.
 She is a true expert on the subject and will take us along in het knowledge and experience about it.